kuzzleio/sdk-jvm/doc/1/getting-started/java/index.md

 ## Create your first document

-Now that you successfully connected to your Kuzzle Server instance, and created an index and a collection, it's time to manipulate some data.
+Now that you successfully connected to your Kuzzle Server instance, and created an index and a collection, it's time to manipulate documents.

 Here is how Kuzzle structures its storage space: